amyreese/znc-push/README.md

 License
 -------

-This project is licensed under the MIT license.
+This project is copyright John Reese, and licensed under the MIT license.
+I am providing code in this repository to you under an open source license.
+Because this is my personal repository, the license you receive to my code is from my and not from my employer.
 See the `LICENSE` file for details.